 Today, the movie TPB AFK (The Pirate Bay – Away From Keyboard) will be premiered online, free to download and even re-edit under a Creative Commons Licence.
 Filmmaker Simon Klose has spent the last four years following the founders of The Pirate Bay through its legal struggles, technical issues, and ongoing battle with some of the most powerful corporations on Earth.
-There’s a good interview with him on The Verge.

 The Pirate Bay is still the go-to place for downloading movies, songs, software and literature, all for free, for millions of internet users worldwide.
 Even in 2013 it is still the only means of obtaining much of the major studios’ catalogues because of the relatively small selection still available on streaming services.
 But the Swedish site also stands for something more than freeloading off the creative industries, they have been fighting the much wider cause of net neutrality – the idea that the internet should be the same for everyone and not controlled or selectively throttled by ISPs, corporations or governments.